AWS S3 Static Site JavaScript File Uploaded

 83

-84 // filter for S3 static site bucket paths from webpack or similar
+84 // Requests for static site bundles

-85 and aws.cloudtrail.request_parameters LIKE "*static/js/*.js*"
+85 and aws.cloudtrail.request_parameters like "*static/js/*.js*"

 86

-87 // exclude common IaC tools and automation scripts
+87 // Exclude IaC and automation tools

 88 and not (

-89 user_agent.original LIKE "*Terraform*"
+89 user_agent.original like "*Terraform*"

-90 or user_agent.original LIKE "*Ansible*"
+90 or user_agent.original like "*Ansible*"

-91 or user_agent.original LIKE "*Pulumni*"
+91 or user_agent.original like "*Pulumni*"

 92 )